ihaveamac/3dsconv/README.md

 3dsconv supports using only an ExHeader XORpad, as well as decrypted ROMs.
 The ExHeader XORpad name format is `<TITLEID>.Main.exheader.xorpad`.

-[makerom](https://github.com/profi200/Project_CTR) in the PATH, or in the same folder on Windows systems.
+[makerom](https://github.com/profi200/Project_CTR) is required in the PATH, or in the same folder on Windows systems.

 This does not work with Python 3.